huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 Some people say that, in LISP, amazing things happens when solve this problem with only one "+" operator.

+And it turns out that, for 10 digits precision one could use `double` typed values instead of integers.
+Because for today's PC, the `double` value have 16 significant digits.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].